-For some owners, this answer can be very short ( “a Beagle”, “a Doberman” , etc. ), but for some others, it can be a long and confusing answer that looks something like this: “I think there is some Beagle, but I think the ears make him look more like a Jack Russell, but yet his energy level fits the one of a Pug, and from what I heard at the shelter, his mother was with him when they found him and she looked like a Shepherd, but I do not see any Shepherd in him, instead….”.
-Having to repeat this every single time the gets tiring for even the most motivated owners.
+For some owners, this answer can be very short ( “a Beagle”, “a Doberman” , etc. ), but for some others, it can be a long and confusing answer that looks something like this: “I think there is some Beagle, but I think the ears make it look more like a Jack Russell, yet its energy level fits the one of a Pug, and from what I heard at the shelter, its mother was with it when they found it and she looked like a Shepherd, but I do not see any Shepherd in it, instead…” Having to repeat this every single time gets tiring for even the most motivated owners.
 With time, the answer gets shorter, and shorter, and eventually sounds something like “a Mutt”.
 There are alternative answers.

-For not even an hundred dollars, dog owners of mixed-breed pups can finally know the missing pieces in their doggy’s DNA.
-Companies manufacture DNA test where the dog’s DNA is analysed against the DNA of the 120 most popular breeds; from this analysis, they can then identify the primary and secondary breeds in the dog’s mix.
+For not even a hundred dollars, dog owners of mixed-breed pups can finally know the missing pieces in their doggy’s DNA.
+Companies manufacture DNA test where the dog’s DNA is analysed against the DNA of the 120 most popular breeds.
+From this analysis, they can then identify the primary and secondary breeds in the dog’s mix.

 Knowing a dog breed mix does more than satisfy curiosity.
 Typical behaviors and personalities vary from breed to breed.
 A dog owner can have a better understanding of his dog’s behavior just by being aware of his friend’s canine heritage.
 This is a helpful tool in the dog’s education and training.
 Of course, individual personalities and environment also have an important role in a dog’s behavior, but breed genetics is an important clue – why not get all the clues we can to understand our dogs?